Serve in aCollins glass

 Michelatos are also made with 2oz / 60ml Clamato (a clam-flavoured sweet tomato juice), topped with beer, hot sauce (usually Valentina in Mexico) and black pepper.

-Loosely translates as 'my beer' ('mi' means 'my' and 'chela' is Mexican slang for pint).
+Loosely translates as "my cold beer" (mi means 'my', chela/ is Mexican slang for pint/beer) and ada from helada is cold.
 This drink, which is popular in Mexico, is thought to have originated there sometime in the 1940s.

 There are many variations with Micheladas served with and without ice.
 It is usually served with light Mexican lager, although we prefer a darker beer.
 Even the spicy ingredients vary with Worcestershire sauce often omitted, but the hot pepper sauce remains a constant.
 In Mexico City itself, a Michelada almost always refers to something much simpler than this: 1 shot fresh lime juice in a glass with a salted rim, into which a light lager is poured.